BargeCode/Thuisweb/README.md

 - Delete an user.
 - Verify a password.
 - Login and logout.
+- Acces a dashboard page, - only when logged on! -

 ### *Blogwise you can:*
 - Leave a blog- sort of - post.